 - Click the AP or PDA button on Odin.

 - Single firmware file installation: Navigate to the firmware or recovery file and select the file with .tar/.tar.md5 extension.

-- In the Option section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else are unchecked.
+- In the Options section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else is unchecked.